-Users without permission to share reports can still receive shared reports, but constraints (for other permissions, such as Reporting - Core permissions) will be respected.
+Users without permission to share reports can still receive shared reports, but constraints for other permissions will be respected.
 For example, if you share a report that contains data around Location A and the user receiving the report is constrained to only see data for Location B, the report would not contain any records.

 To access Reporting 2.0, go to

 In addition to general permissions for creating and viewing reports in Reporting 2.0, users also need the following permission to share reports:

 - Click the Share icon in the upper-right corner of the Builder tab to open the sharing flyout.

 - Search for the users and OUs with whom you would like to share the report.

 - Select the box to the left of the users and OUs with whom you would like to share the report.
 There is no limit to the number of users with whom you can share the report.